Pietro Krohn: Career

-Despite further attempts to improve his painting, for example in Paris in 1978, he became more generally interested in all forms of art.
+Despite further attempts to improve his painting, for example in Paris in 1878, he became more generally interested in all forms of art.
 From 1880 to 1893, he became a costume designer at the Royal Danish Theatre where he also directed operas.
 He was artistic director of the porcelain factory Bing & Grøndahl from 1885 to 1892 and, from 1893 until his death, head of the Danish Museum of Art & Design (Kunstindustrimuseet).

+Personal life

+Friendship with Albert Edelfelt

+Krohn and the Finland Swedish artist Albert Edelfelt had a close friendship.
+The two artists carried on an extensive correspondence.
+Edelfelt portrayed Krohn and his son Mario in 1894.